Alcibiades-Capital/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

 - The underlying collateral token of the option; this is what the option owner receives if the option is exercised.
 - The amount of the underlying token collateralizing the option.
-- The exercise token of the option; this is what the option owner pays, and what the option writer receives; if the option is exercised.
+- The exercise token of the option; this is what the option owner pays to exercise the option.
 - The amount of the exercise token required to exercise the option.
 - The earliest exercise timestamp of the option.
 - The expiration timestamp of the option.